 And during the Christmas season, the entire town is transformed into a fairytale wonderland that is home to Switzerland’s largest Christmas market.
 In total, this market features 170 exquisitely decorated stalls that sit along the lake promenade and sell a variety of different Christmas goodies that you’ll love.

-So, stop by any evening you like and marvel at Santa Claus soaring above the lake on his flying sleigh.
+So, if you’re looking for things to do in Montreux, stop by any evening you like and marvel at Santa Claus soaring above the lake on his flying sleigh.
 Or, head into the Loggers Village for some delicious mulled wine and freshly baked pizza.
 You can even take a ride on the Big Wheel which offers visitors magnificent views of Montreux and the surrounding Christmas lights.

 Next, visit the nearby Elves’ Square, which features an interactive light display that illuminates a variety of fir trees that surrounded several giant reindeer – lights that are all powered by nearby bicycles.
 So, the more you pedal, the more impressive the light display becomes.